teknoman117/P80C550-EVN/README.md

 A voltage divider is provided via a potentiometer to set the low power threshold.
 A jumper ("PFI Input Select") is provided to select whether the source voltage for the divider is provided from the Vin terminal block or the 5V rail.
 The former is used in battery powered or other situations using Vin and the latter is used when the 5V rail is directly driven.
 A 5.1V zener diode protects from accidental overvoltage on the voltage reference inputs.

 The MAX693 will report a low power fault when the reference input drops below **1.3V**.
 By default, this will trigger the EX0 interrupt on the P80C550.
 A single bit register ([Power Status Register](#power-status-register)) is provided to check the status of the power fault output of the MAX693 and to mask the interrupt it generates.
+It will also hold the CPU in a reset state if the 5V rail drops below 4.4V.

 In Vin powered scenarios, the AP62150WU-7 buck regulator will shut down when the reference input drops below **1.2V** and completely cut power to the board.
-The voltage divider should be configured such that power is cut when the voltage drops to the maximum safe discharge voltage of your battery, or the minimum voltage of the regulator (a little under 6V).
+The voltage divider should be configured such that power is cut when the voltage drops to the minimum voltage of your battery, or the minimum voltage of the regulator (about 6.5V).

+To determine the output voltage of the voltage divider at a specific input voltage given a target cutoff voltage, use the following formula:

+ > Vout = Vin * (1.2V / Vcutoff);

+Vin is the current input voltage and Vcutoff is the desired voltage for the regulator to shut off.
+Vout is the voltage you should tune the voltage divider to output at that input voltage.
+See the example configurations below.
+The emphasis on maximum voltages is to ensure you are aware that "fresh off the charger" batteries have a notably higher voltage than their nominal voltage (which they will drop to quickly), so be aware of this when tuning the cutoff reference.

-In 5V rail powered scenarios, the MAX693 will hold the CPU in reset if the 5V rail drops below 4.4V and write protect the RTC.
-The voltage divider should be configured such that the low power fault is triggered at 4.5V, which is the minimum safe operating voltage of the CPU.
+For scenarios directly powering the 5V rail, the voltage divider should be configured to output 1.444V at 5V.
+This will trigger the lower power fault if the rail drops to 4.5V, which is the minimum safe CPU operating voltage.

 ### Example Voltage Divider Configurations
-- Directly powering 5V rail
+- Directly powering the 5V rail
   - PFI Input Select: 5V rail
-  - Voltage Divider: produce 1.44V at 5V on 5V rail
+  - Vcutoff = 4.5V (minimum **cpu** voltage)
+  - Vout = **5V** * (1.3V / 4.5V) = 1.444V
     - Low Power Fault at 4.5V on 5V rail
-    - CPU reset at 4.4V on 5V rail
+    - CPU held in reset at 4.4V on 5V rail

-- 2 cell LiPo (3.7/4.2V nominal/maximum per cell, 7.4/8.4V total)
+- Li-Ion or Li-Poly Batteries (per cell: 4.2V maximum, 3.7V nominal, and 3.0V minimum)
   - PFI Input Select: Vin
+  - 2 cell battery (8.4V maximum, 7.4V nominal, 6V minimum)
+    - Vcutoff = 6.5V (minimum **regulator** voltage)
+    - Vout = **8.4V** * (1.2V / 6.5V) = 1.550V
+    - Vout = **7.4V** * (1.2V / 6.5V) = 1.366V
+      - Low Power Fault at 7.04V on Vin (~12% charge)
+      - Power cutoff at 6.5V on Vin (~7% charge)
+  - 3 cell battery (12.6V maximum, 11.1V nominal, 9V minimum)
+    - Vcutoff = 9V (minimum **battery** voltage)
+    - Vout = **12.6V** * (1.2V / 9V) = 1.680V
+    - Vout = **11.1V** * (1.2V / 9V) = 1.480V
-  - Voltage Divider: produce 1.366V at 7.4V on Vin / 1.550V at 8.4V on Vin
+      - Low Power Fault at 9.75V on Vin (~7% charge)
+      - Power cutoff at 9V on Vin (~5% charge)
+  - 4 cell battery (16.8V maximum, 14.8V nominal, 12V minimum)
+    - Vcutoff = 12V (minimum **battery** voltage)
+    - Vout = **16.8V** * (1.2V / 12V) = 1.680V
+    - Vout = **14.8V** * (1.2V / 12V) = 1.480V
-    - Low Power Fault at 7.04V on Vin
+      - Low Power Fault at 13V on Vin (~7% charge)
-    - Power cutoff at 6.5V on Vin
+      - Power cutoff at 12V on Vin (~5% charge)

+- NiMH Batteries (per cell: 1.5V maximum, 1.2V nominal, and 1.0V minimum)
+  - PFI Input Select: Vin
+  - 7 cell battery (10.5V maximum, 8.4V nominal, 7.0V minimum)
+    - Vcutoff = 7V (minimum **battery** voltage)
+    - Vout = **10.5V** * (1.2 / 7V) = 1.800V
+    - Vout = **8.4V** * (1.2 / 7V) = 1.440V
+      - Low Power Fault at 7.58V on Vin (~5% charge)
+      - Power cuttoff at 7V on Vin (~0% charge)

 ### Power Status Register
 - Address: 8000h